Katie Startup: Charlton Athletic

-Brighton & Hove Albion WFC
+Brighton & Hove Albion

-After Startup's impressive performances in the Women's Championship, she caught the eye of Brighton, who snatched up her services in the summer of 2020, and signed her on a 2-year contract.

-Startup made her debut for Brighton in the Women's FA cup against Huddersfield on 16 May 2020.
+After Startup's impressive performances in the Women's Championship, she caught the eye of Brighton & Hove Albion, who snatched up her services in the summer of 2020, and signed her on a 2-year contract.
+Startup made her debut for Brighton in the Women's FA Cup against Huddersfield on 16 May 2020.

+On 28 October 2023 she signed a contract extension with Brighton.

 Return to Charlton Athletic

-Shortly after signing for Brighton, Startup returned to Charlton on a short-term loan in the 2020/21 season.
+Shortly after signing for Brighton, Startup returned to Charlton on a short-term loan for the 2020–21 season.

-Startup made her first appearance since returning from to Charlton against Crystal Palace in a 2–2 draw.
-She made three other appearances for Charlton that season, coming against Blackburn Rovers LFC, Liverpool Women, and Coventry United Ladies.
+Startup made her first appearance since returning to Charlton against Crystal Palace in a 2–2 draw.
+She made three other appearances for Charlton that season, coming against Blackburn Rovers, Liverpool, and Coventry United.

 Startup kept her first and only clean sheet of her four appearances against Blackburn, in a 1–0 victory away from home.

+Manchester City (loan)

+On 14 April 2024, Startup joined Manchester City on an emergency loan for the remainder of the 2023–24 season.

+Manchester City

+After spending the last few weeks of the previous season on loan to Manchester City, Startup signed a two-year deal with the club on 6 September 2024.

+Loan to Everton

+On 28 September 2025, Startup joined Everton on an emergency loan, following an injury to Courtney Brosnan.

 International career

 Startup has represented England at an U17 and U19 level.